ucgmsim/nzgmdb/README.md

 Before running the full pipeline, ensure the following:

-- Your python environment with the `nzgmdb` package is installed
+- Your Python environment has the `nzgmdb` package is installed

-- You have generated **KO (Konno-Ohmachi) matrices**
-  These are required by different steps in the NZGMDB pipeline and can be created using the tools in the `gm_classifier` repository, the readme in the 'gm_classifier' repository provides instructions on how to generate these matrices.
+- You have generated **KO (Konno-Ohmachi) matrices**.
+These are required by different steps in the NZGMDB pipeline and can be created using the tools in the `gm_classifier` repository.
+The readme in the `gm_classifier` repository provides instructions on how to generate these matrices.

 - You know the paths to:
   - The cloned `gm_classifier` directory